8-year-old bitten by shark off Key Largo home from hospital; medical team details boy’s treatment, recovery - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-MIAMI (WSVN) - The 8-year-old boy who was bitten by a shark while snorkeling in the Florida Keys has been released from the hospital, according to a letter from his school, as the medical team that nursed him back to health shared their story.
+MIAMI (WSVN) - The 8-year-old boy who was bitten by a shark while snorkeling in the Florida Keys has been released from the hospital, according to a letter from his school, as the medical team that treated him shared their story.

 Speaking at a news conference held in Miami on Thursday, Lt.
 Col. Vicente Nelson, a surgeon at Ryder Trauma Center, described Richard Burrows as a model patient.